wcarhart/Despicable/README.md

   -f COMMAND_FILE, --command-file COMMAND_FILE
-                        name of the file that contains commands to be parallelized (default: None) --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        name of the file that contains commands to be parallelized (default: None) -m MESSAGE, --message MESSAGE
+                        The message to be displayed during concurrent execution (default: Processing) --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The level at which to log information during execution (default: INFO)